Memories or Dreams?

 A child of the sixties, I was brought up by my grand-parents from birth, partly as a result of both my parents consuming such high quantities of ‘Class A’ drugs that I am sure they would have given Keith Richards a run for his money.
-Details of this time are scarce, but I know at some point I was taken from my grand-parents house by my parents and from what I understand was taken to Ireland – via the occasional hippie commune.
+Details of this time are scarce, but I know at some point I was taken from my grand-parents house by my parents, and from what I understand was taken to Ireland – via the occasional hippie commune.

 The above poem contains some of my fleeting recollections of that time, etched into my memory, but with a dream like quality.
 Much of what I experienced is lost, probably a good thing as you may gather from the above.
-Discussion about my parents or details about what happened were frowned upon in the family and in those days there was no offer of counselling.
+Discussions about my parents, or details about what happened were frowned upon in the family and in those days there was no offer of counselling.
 I was told that when I returned I wouldn’t sleep in my own bed for months.

 Actually, probably my strongest memory of my dad was some years later.
 Returning from a summer holiday in Devon to find out we had been burgled and discovering that the only thing that had been taken was the money from my piggy bank.
-I have no idea how, but it was soon discovered that the burglar was my dad.
+I have no idea how, but it was soon discovered that the ‘burglar’ was my dad.
 Hardly crime of the century I know – as I wasn’t exactly Rockefeller – but I felt a line had been crossed!
-Who knows, perhaps this is where my sense of social justice began forming, amusingly described by my mum as if it were an affliction.
+Who knows, perhaps this is where my sense of social justice began forming, recognised and described by my mum as if it were an affliction.

 I’m certainly not a perfect dad, but my experience did give me an abundance of ideas about how not to be a parent.
 I have also learnt to appreciate the guilt that my mum felt and still feels about not being, or able to be, a ‘normal’ mum.